 The prayers are prepared locally for each occasion.
 The following examples may be adapted or used as appropriate.

-Dwelling in the presence of God with us, let us boldly pray for the church, the world, and all in any need.
+United as one body in Christ, let us pray for the church, the world, and all those in need.

 A brief silence.